How To Stay Healthy While Traveling

 #5 Breathe and Meditate

 Breathing exercises can be done anywhere and anytime.
 Try taking 4-5 deep breaths, holding the breath at the top of the inhale and then exhaling slowly.
 Mediation can also help to limit the stress and anxiety that often accompanies travel.
-Studies have proven that mediation during take-off and landing can be effective in alleviating those nervous jitters.
+Studies have proven that meditation during take-off and landing can be effective in alleviating those nervous jitters.
 Listening to gentle music or a guided meditation is a great way to relax the brain and help you to feel calm and centered throughout the journey.

 #6 Limit Alcohol and Caffeine

-Both alcohol and caffeine are dehydrating and disrupt your natural sleep patterns, therefore while you may be heading off on vacation and looking to celebrate, or catching a red eye flight and seeking that caffeine hit, these are the worst substances to turn to when it comes to air travel.
+Both alcohol and caffeine are dehydrating and disrupt your natural sleep patterns, therefore while you may be heading off on vacation and looking to celebrate, or catching a red-eye flight and seeking that caffeine hit, these are the worst substances to turn to when it comes to air travel.
 Do your body a favor and stay hydrated with water or mineral water during your flight.
 Opt for herbal tea over caffeine when traveling- chamomile tea can assist you with relaxation and sleep, while peppermint tea can assist with digestion, which can also be triggered by travel.

 #8 Catch Some Zzzz’s